 SYDNEY (AP) — Australian TV star and former model Charlotte Dawson, who became an anti-bullying activist after she was targeted online, has been found dead at age 47.

 In 2012, she was admitted to a Sydney hospital after a suicide attempt following an ongoing tirade of abuse on Twitter.
+She had taken prescription tablets with wine and tweeted: "you win" in a suicide note to her cyber tormentors.

-Dawson, 47, had long graced the pages of women's gossip magazines and scenes in reality TV shows.
+She had long graced the pages of women's gossip magazines and scenes in reality TV shows.
 Her modeling career had taken her to Italy, Britain and Germany during the 1980s.

 New Zealand Prime Minister John Key tweeted he was "shocked and saddened" by the news of her death.

-The Sun-Herald newspaper in Sydney reported on Sunday that her body was found only minutes before her luxury waterside apartment was due to be sold at auction.
+The Sun-Herald newspaper in Sydney reported Sunday that her body was found only minutes before her luxury waterside apartment was due to be sold at auction.

 The tragedy was discovered the day after the birthday of her former husband, Scott Miller, an Australian Olympic silver medal-winning swimmer who became addicted to the drug ice and accrued multiple convictions for illegal drug and firearm possession.